veronica320/Zeroshot-Event-Extraction/README.md

 	* `data.py`: The Dataset class.
 Adapted from OneIE.
 	* `utils/`: Helper functions.

 ## Usage
 Here are the instructions on how to run our system for inference.
 To start, go to the `source` folder.

+### Reproducibility notes

+Because of the data copyright issue, we can't publicly release the output file of our system.
+If you already have access to the ACE/ERE data and have difficulty in reproducing the results, please feel free to [email me](lyuqing@sas.upenn.edu) with a copy of the data you have and I'm happy to share all the intermediate output files of our system.

 ### Data preprocessing
 Our preprocessing scripts are adapted from the [OneIE codebase](http://blender.cs.illinois.edu/software/oneie/).